 - An instrument for families with children with disabilities to provide ‘extras’ for their child without compromising eligibility for Supplemental Security Income (SSI), MassHealth or other public benefits

 - Often the most effective way to provide security and good quality of life for an individual with special needs

-Special Needs Trusts are separate legal entities that hold and distribute assets for beneficiaries (individual with special needs) in a manner that protects the disabled child’s eligibility for government proved food, clothing, and shelter benefits
+- A separate legal entity that can hold and distribute assets for beneficiaries (individuals with special needs) in a manner that protects the disabled child’s eligibility for government-provided food, clothing and shelter benefits